Master of City and Regional Planning

 The goal of the planning studio is to develop deliverables that make a positive impact on socioeconomic conditions and human health factors while generating connections between social networks and the built environment.

-MCRP students benefit from an established Internship Program and a studio-based model that produces a culture of student engagement in the profession.
+MCRP students benefit from internship opportunities and a studio-based model that produces a culture of student engagement in the profession.
 MCRP students have opportunities through studios and internships to gain professional experiences working with a diverse range of professional planners.

-Through participation in the internship program, students learn to connect classroom learning with the practical work of the planning discipline while establishing valuable connections with planners in the field.
+Through participation in internships, students learn to connect classroom learning with the practical work of the planning discipline while establishing valuable connections with planners in the field.
 With this professional experience, students are able to make informed decisions about their careers, and they stand out as superior candidates when competing for positions after graduation.

 From Neighborhoods to World Cities